 Recently in partnership with Dr. Rex Dumdum, I gave two presentations at the Northeastern Association of Business, Economics, and Technology (NABET) conference where we pitched the value of anthropological thinking and sensemaking to address business problems.

-One of those presentations titled Building Sensemaking Capacity: Drawing Insights from Anthropological Thinking focused on the increasing complexity business face, and why it’s increasingly difficult to successfully innovate and stay competitive.
-The takeaway was that businesses need to better understand the lived experience of their consumers if they are to stay relevant.
+One of those presentations titled Building Sensemaking Capacity: Drawing Insights from Anthropological Thinking focused on the increasing complexity businesses face, and why it’s increasingly difficult to successfully innovate and stay competitive.
+The takeaway was that businesses need to better understand the lived experience of their consumers if they are to remain relevant.

 The Problems Businesses are Facing